nathanhoad/godot_sound_manager/docs/Music.md

   This returns the `AudioStreamPlayer` that is playing the sound so you can make any other adjustments you need.

-- **`SoundManager.play_music_at_position(resource: AudioStream, position: float = 0.0, crossfade_duration: int = 0, override_bus: String = "") -> AudioStreamPlayer`**
+- **`SoundManager.play_music_from_position(resource: AudioStream, position: float = 0.0, crossfade_duration: int = 0, override_bus: String = "") -> AudioStreamPlayer`**

-  Play some music at a certain point in the audio file with an optional fade in (or crossfade if something is already playing) and optionally specify which audio bus to use.
+  Play some music from a certain point in the audio file with an optional fade in (or crossfade if something is already playing) and optionally specify which audio bus to use.

   This returns the `AudioStreamPlayer` that is playing the sound so you can make any other adjustments you need.